Some buildings with fire damage.

 Sean Scott, the author of The Red Guide to Recovery, says the electronic edition was created so that people who need disaster recovery or preparedness information can access it immediately by simply downloading the Guide onto a variety of mobile devices.
 “In situations where a hard copy of the Guide is not available, people who have an iPhone, iPad, iTouch, Android, BlackBerry, Nook, PC or other types of electronic tablets or smart devices can now get the disaster recovery information they need in minutes.
 Traditional printing can take weeks to produce and deliver hard copies and in post-disaster scenarios, timing is critical to educate disaster survivors so they clearly understand what course of action to take and what obstacles to avoid so they don’t become disaster victims.”

 The Red Guide to Recovery – Native Edition was created to assist disaster survivors in Tribal communities by making available a single source of pertinent, easy to read disaster recovery information that will walk them step-by-step through the recovery process while raising awareness of the many pitfalls that may present themselves in post-disaster scenarios.
 The Guide can be used for pre-disaster recovery training, business continuity or contingency planning, emergency management, and complement individual’s disaster preparedness kits.
 If people understand what is involved in the recovery process before a disaster strikes, they will be far more resilient and better prepared.
-For more information on The Red Guide to Recovery: Native Edition, visit The Red Guide’s interactive, constantly updated website, at www.TheRedGuideToRecovery.com
+For more information on The Red Guide to Recovery: Native Edition, visit The Red Guide’s website, at www.TheRedGuideToRecovery.com

 The Tribal Risk and Emergency Management Advisory’s (TREMA) purpose is to gather resources, distribute information, and provide training.
 Education is a key ingredient in emergency management and disaster preparedness.
 The goal is to assist Tribes in developing the tools necessary to ensure Native homelands, communities, and people are prepared, protected and able to recover. (www.tremaonline.org)